Mineral Wells, TX

 Trilobites are here.
 This is all I have found so far.

-My thanks to the Central Texas Paleontological Society for their hospitality!
+My thanks AGAIN to the Central Texas Paleontological Society for their hot tips!